-Other Pupil Outcomes - State Priority 8: Covered in California High School Exit Exam, including the CAHSEE charts; and Physical Fitness, including the Physical Fitness Test chart.
+Other Pupil Outcomes - State Priority 8: Pupil outcomes in the subject areas.
+Covered in Physical Fitness, including the Physical Fitness Test chart.

 PARENT INVOLVEMENT

 Parents are invited to volunteer their time, attend school events, or share in the decision-making process.
 The staff at Moreno High maintain an open door policy for parents to visit and discuss any concerns they may have about their child.
 Parents are encouraged to attend informational parent meetings held each semester.
 Moreno High parent representation on the School Site Council and WASC Committee provide opportunities for parents to have input on high school programs and financial planning.
 Parents seeking more information about becoming an active member in the school community may contact Ms. Loren Newman, Lead Teacher at Moreno HS.